Seed Grant Program

 See https://ipr.osu.edu/past-seed-grant-recipients for examples of past IPR seed grants.

 Applicants must be OSU faculty or have PI status at OSU.
 Unfortunately, we are unable to fund research activities that take place outside the United States.
+(We can fund research using data collected internationally as long as all funds are spent in the U.S.)

 We encourage applications from junior faculty, from faculty new to population and health research, and from multidisciplinary groups.
 Applications from junior faculty should identify a faculty mentor at OSU.